scop/bash-completion/CONTRIBUTING.md

   variables are set (e.g. with `[[ -v varname ]]`) or use default expansion (e.g. `${varname-}`).

-- Prefer `compgen -W '...' -- $cur` over embedding `$cur` in external command arguments (often e.g. sed, grep etc) unless there's a good reason to embed it.
+- Prefer `_comp_compgen_split -- "$(...)"` over embedding `$cur` in external
+  command arguments (often e.g. sed, grep etc) unless there's a good reason to embed it.
 Embedding user input in command lines can result in syntax errors and other undesired behavior, or messy quoting requirements when the input contains unusual characters.
 Good reasons for embedding include functionality (if the thing does not sanely work otherwise) or performance (if it makes a big difference in speed), but all embedding cases should be documented with rationale in comments in the code.

+  Do not use `_comp_compgen -- -W "$(...)"` or `_comp_compgen -- -W '$(...)'`
+  but always use `_comp_compgen_split -- "$(...)"`.
+In the former case, when the command output contains strings looking like shell expansions, the expansions will be unexpectedly performed, which becomes a vulnerability.
+In the latter case, checks by shellcheck and shfmt will not be performed inside `'...'`.
+Also, `_comp_compgen_split` is `IFS`-safe.

 - When completing available options, offer only the most descriptive ones as completion results if there are multiple options that do the